Workspace Module

 To add a repository to your workspace:

-- Select a repository from the dropdown (shows your GitHub/GitLab/Gitea repos)
+- Select a repository from the dropdown (shows GitHub and Gitea repos)

 Repository Dashboard

-Click on any linked repository to open its dashboard:
+Click any repo tile to open its dashboard with tabs:

 | Tab | Description |